-- 5.2 Liability notices have been issued during 2020-21 totalling £15.032m.
-By far the most significant developments were Kenavon Drive (170509 £6.658m) and Station Hill Plot E (190465 £5.183m).
-Some of the liability notices raised this year have already been paid in full or part during 2020-21, whilst others may not be implemented or may benefit from a future relief, and therefore not all of this represents future income.
-It is also worth noting that some of these liability notices replaced notices that had been issued before the reported year, so are not wholly new liabilities for 2020-21. - 5.3 Demand notices for £7.436m were issued in 2020-21.
-There is much greater certainty about this as an indicator of future income than liability notices, because demand notices are issued once a development has commenced. - The Council has previously set out forecasts for CIL income in future years, but the accuracy of these forecasts is dependent on so many factors that it is not considered to be particularly useful.
+- 5.2 Liability notices have been issued during 2021-22 totalling £11.485m.
+The most significant developments were Plot E of Station Hill (201532 £5.169m) and the Gas Holder, Alexander Turner Close (190627 £2.195m).
+Some of the liability notices raised this year have already been paid in full or part during 2021-22, whilst others may not be implemented or may benefit from a future relief, and therefore not all of this represents future income.
+It is also worth noting that some of these liability notices replaced notices that had been issued before the reported year, so are not wholly new liabilities for 2021-22. - 5.3 Demand notices for £2.972m were issued in 2021-22.
+By far the most significant development was Plot E of Station Hill (201532 £2.584m), followed by the Woodley Arms, Waldeck Street (171893 £0.174m), 34-36 and 38 Southampton Street (181117 £0.112m) and 112 Southcote Lane (180148 £0.077m).
+There is much greater

+- certainty about this as an indicator of future income than liability notices, because demand notices are issued once a development has commenced. - 5.4 The Council has previously set out forecasts for CIL income in future years, but the accuracy of these forecasts is dependent on so many factors that it is not considered to be particularly useful.
 In particular, the amount of CIL collected is highly dependent on a small handful of very large liabilities, the timing of which can be very variable, and some of which may not be commenced at all.
 Therefore, this document does not attempt to forecast future income.
-However, average CIL income for the period 2017-21 is approximately £5m per annum, and this is perhaps the most useful basis for forward planning.
-Annual CIL income of £5m would mean strategic CIL of £4m, neighbourhood CIL of £0.75m and CIL admin of £0.25m per annum.
+However, average CIL income for the period 2017-22 is approximately £5.9m per annum, and this is perhaps the most useful basis for forward planning.
+Annual CIL income of £5.9m would mean strategic CIL of £4.7m, neighbourhood CIL of £0.9m and CIL admin of £0.3m per annum.

-5.5 New Section 106 agreements have been signed during 2020-21 that would result in financial contributions of £2.184m.
+5.5 New Section 106 agreements have been signed during 2021-22 that would result in financial contributions of £12.917m.
 Table 5.1 summarises how this breaks down into different infrastructure types.

-Table 5.1: Agreed contributions 2020-21 by infrastructure type
+Table 5.1: Agreed contributions 2021-22 by infrastructure type